imevro/react-ui/docs/styling.md

   }
   ```

-4. Prepare `styles` object with keys corresponding to component names and pass it to initialization function:
+4. Prepare `styles` object with keys matching the names of components.
+Then pass this object to the initialization function:

   ```javascript
   // src/components/ui/index.js